 Institutions that voluntarily enter into a Yellow Ribbon Agreement with the VA choose the amount of tuition and fees that will be contributed.
 The VA will match that amount and issue payment directly to the institution.

-For further information visit the U.S. Department of Veterans Affairs website.
+For further information on the Yellow Ribbon Program, visit the US Department of Veterans Affairs website.